nathanielcastillo/Bellabeat-Fitness-Data/README.md

 # Process
 ### Data Cleaning Tools

-Data cleaning will be done in PostgreSQL
-The code used will be documented below
+PostgreSQL will be used for data cleaning

 ### Creating Tables